 The institutional platform will become a new RIA product for Goldman Sachs.

-For the individual accounts, Goldman Sachs can either improve and consolidate Folio Investing and FolioFirst, or launch a brand new standalone platform or a brokerage integrated with Marcus.
+For the individual accounts, Goldman Sachs can either improve and consolidate Folio Investing and FolioFirst, sell the accounts, or launch a brand new standalone platform or a brokerage integrated with Marcus.